 Who it is for?

-The PurSteam Elite is our top recommendation for families of up to 5 with a decent amount of clothes to handle.
+The PurSteam Elite is my top recommendation for families of up to 5 with a decent amount of clothes to handle.

 Much more capable than a handheld steamer but far from the price tag of a professional model, this clothes steamer has proven itself many times and it’s backed by an unbeatable warranty/customer service team combo.